Museum Studies

 One of the nation’s most prestigious museum studies programs, in the heart of the nation’s capital

-Established in 1976, the Master of Arts in Museum Studies at the George Washington University responds to the evolving museum profession by combining hands-on training with future-focused theoretical engagement.
-Students gain foundational knowledge about the state of museum work today, practical skills and the ability to critically engage with developments in the field.
-Our location in the nation’s museum capital offers a unique opportunity to connect to national and global conversations at the cutting edge of museum practice.
+Established in 1976, Museum Studies at the George Washington University responds to the evolving museum profession by combining hands-on training with future-focused theoretical engagement.
+Students gain foundational knowledge about the state of museum work today, practical skills, and the ability to critically engage with developments in the field.
+Our location in the nation’s capital offers a unique opportunity to connect to national and global conversations at the cutting edge of museum practice.

-Coursework offers both breadth and depth in Collections Management, Museum Management, Exhibitions and Visitor Experience, and Public Engagement.
-Our students come from a range of academic disciplines, from history and anthropology to art history and the natural sciences.
+Coursework offers both breadth and depth in Collections Management, Museum Management, Exhibitions & Visitor Experience, and Public Engagement.
+Our students come from across the country and a range of academic disciplines, from history and anthropology to art history and the natural sciences.

 INFORMATION SESSIONS